andreoliwa/logseq-doctor/docs/installation.md

 pipx install git+https://github.com/andreoliwa/logseq-doctor
 ```

-You will then have the `lsdpy` command available globally in your system.
+You will then have the `lqdpy` command available globally in your system.

 ### Alternative: pip